 Purpose: To quantify the extent to which shelters facilitate the understory annual community in comparison to natural Ephedera califronica shrubs and the open gap.

 Questions: How do UV permeable artificial shelters modify microclimatic parameters such as RH?
 How does shape and UV permeability affect understory annual growth?
-Are all annuals facilitated to the same extend?
+Are all annuals facilitated to the same extent?
 How does growth compare to annuals planted underneath natural shrub canopies and in the open gap?

 Hypothesis: Percent cover of annual plants does not differ between shrubs and artificial shelters, and both will be significantly higher than the open.